-Use CreateNetworkInterface with an Amazon SDK or CLI - Amazon Elastic Compute Cloud
+Use CreateNetworkInterface with a CLI - Amazon Elastic Compute Cloud

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).